Prabhat2Space/Prabhat2Space/Masters_Electronics/Protocols_Explained/UART.md

 # Basics of UART Communication

-**Date**: March 17, 2024
-**Author**: Anusha

-## Outline
-- Basics of UART Communication
-- Brief Note on Parallel and Serial Communication
-- Introduction to UART Communication
-- How UART Works?
-- Structure of Data Packet or Frame
-- Rules of UART
-- Advantages of UART
-- Disadvantages of UART

 ## Basics of UART Communication
 UART or Universal Asynchronous Receiver Transmitter is a dedicated hardware associated with serial communication.